-Watch the Nottingham Open live on the BBC
+Murray enters Nottingham Open - watch live on BBC

-Nottingham Open 2023: How to follow on the BBC as Dan Evans seeks to retain title
+Nottingham Open 2023: How to follow on BBC as Andy Murray takes wildcard & Dan Evans defends title

 Last updated on .From the section Tennis

+The former world number one joins British number two Dan Evans in the field for the Challenger event.

+Murray has opted to play in Nottingham instead of Stuttgart to cut down on travel but also because the surface is similar to both Queen's and Wimbledon.

-BBC Sport brings you live coverage of the Nottingham Open from Monday as Britain's Dan Evans bids to retain the men's title.
+BBC Sport brings you live coverage of the event from Monday as Evans bids to retain the men's title.

-World number 25 Evans has a wildcard to the Challenger event as he seeks to find his best form before Wimbledon.
+World number 25 Evans also accepted a wildcard to the Challenger event as he seeks to find his best form before heading to SW19 in July.

-Evans, who lost in the second round of the Surbiton Trophy, is the the highest ranked player and is joined by fellow Britons Liam Broady and Jan Choinski.
+Evans, who lost in the second round of the Surbiton Trophy, is the highest ranked player in the event.

+He is joined by fellow Britons Liam Broady and Jan Choinski as well as Murray, who has reached the final at Surbiton this week.

-World number eight Maria Sakkari of Greece headlines the WTA event.
+World number eight Maria Sakkari of Greece headlines the WTA event in Nottingham.

 World number 19 Magda Linette of Poland, who reached the semi-finals at this year's Australian Open, also plays.